The best student credit cards in Canada for 2023

 - Check your payment due dates

 You probably know that credit card bills arrive every month, but that doesn’t mean the due date for your payment is on the first day.
 The date that begins your billing cycle depends on when you are approved for the account, and it could be any day of the month.
 Make note of the due date and make sure you pay on time.
+Why not add these dates to your school calendar, too.

 - Pay off your balance in full